mattbobambrose/mcp-template/README.md

   }
 }
 ```

+Choose either the ```"weather-stdio"``` block to connect with stdio,
+the ```"weather-sse"``` block to connect with sse,
+or the ```"mydocker"``` block to connect with docker.

+6. Quit and reopen Claude Desktop, check the Search and Tools button for the tools
+   available to the llm, and ask Claude a question that custom tools can answer.
+   If it uses web search to get its answer, include "Use the tools provided and
+   don't use the web" in your prompt.

 When debugging Claude Desktop, running this in the terminal will give you an idea of why your MCP connections are
 failing: